samliu/fishing/lures.md

 ### Lipless Crankbaits

 Popular for fishing grassy areas where ordinary rigs get snagged.
+Best when the water begins to warm up after a winter.

 Some properties of lipless crankbaits: